Sinlan Poo 蒲歆嵐Memphis Zoo · Conservation and Research

 Introduction

-Dr. Sinlan Poo is a Research Scientist at the Memphis Zoo with an Adjunct position at Arkansas State University.
+Dr. Sinlan Poo is the Curator of Research at the Memphis Zoo with an Adjunct position at Arkansas State University.
 Originally from Taiwan, she is a behavioral ecologist who is broadly interested in parental care, reproductive ecology, and phenotypic plasticity.
 Her research is primarily focused on amphibians, but she has worked on a wide range of research and conservation projects targeting small mammals, carnivores, invertebrates, and rare plants in the US, Neotropics, and Southeast Asia.

 Additional affiliations